 Summer camps are a rite of passage for many children -- where they can learn independence and grow in a safe environment.
-A regular day camp or sleepaway camp is not always practical or safe for children with Marfan or a related disorder.
+A regular day camp or sleepaway camp is not always practical or safe for children with Marfan or a related condition.

-Now, children with Marfan and related disorders can have a camp experience in an environment that is safe for them.
+Now, children with Marfan and related conditions can have a camp experience in an environment that is safe for them.
 It also enables them to create connections with other kids who are just like them and form meaningful bonds that can last a lifetime.

-Marfan Camp Victory offers children and teens, ages 7 to 18, an opportunity to have an independent camp experience.
+Camp Victory for Kids offers children and teens, ages 7 to 18, an opportunity to have an independent camp experience.
 Children participate in all camp activities, such as lake swimming, boating, archery, arts and crafts, dances, campfires, and much more in a safe environment using only therapeutic and adaptive equipment.
 When your child shares these experiences with their peers, they create memoires which change them forever.

 Both of my kids (the one who has Marfan and the one who doesn’t) had a blast!
 Hadley liked meeting other girls her age with Marfan.
 As a parent, it was great at night to see that she wasn't the only one who needed to take medicine - something we often try to do discretely.
 Becky Gunn, of Atlanta